JoStableford/JoStableford.github.io/_posts/2025-07-09-Why-Founders-Should-Cover-Health-Insuranc- Through-Month-End.md

 tags: [HR, Operations, Leadership]
 ---

-# Why Founders Should Cover Health Insurance Through Month-End (or Longer)

 **It’s not just generous.
 It’s one of the simplest, lowest-cost ways to reduce harm during a layoff.**